Find the answers to some of our most commonly asked questions by selecting a category below.

 Residential customers may also drop off empty camping-style cylinders at The Recology Store Shoreline.

 We do not accept large propane tanks.
 If you have refillable propane tanks for your barbeque, make sure to reuse them or drop them off at a certified take-back facility.
 You can find local facilities by searching online.

-Please fill out a Special Item Recycling Collection Form below to let us know you’d like a pick-up:
+Please fill out a Special Item Recycling Collection Form by selecting your city below to let us know you’d like a pick-up:

 Motor oil must be:

 For businesses and apartment customers, or to dispose of quantities greater than 3 gallons, please see Hazardous Waste Drop-off Centers.